What Is a Customer Avatar?

 On a lighter note, having an accurate, fleshed-out avatar gives you the opportunity to be more specific with your marketing messages and allows you to improve on a variety of areas.

 - Email Marketing: Knowing whom you’re talking to makes it easier to create emails that get more opens, clicks, and conversions.
-Further, it can help in segmenting your email list so you can design different campaigns for different avatars.
+It gives you the insight necessary to use language specific to them in subject lines, body copy, and even CTA buttons.
+Further, it can help in segmenting your email list so you can design a unique marketing campaign for each avatar.

-- Product Development: Having an understanding of what your ideal customer wants can assist your organization in developing products or services that are relevant and more likely to be purchased.
+- Product Development: Knowing what your ideal customer wants can assist your organization in developing products or services that are relevant and more likely to be purchased.
+It allows you to determine what problems they have and what solutions you can offer.

 Ultimately, you need a customer avatar because you have to know your ideal customer before you can attempt to sell to them.